bridgetownrb/bridgetown/bridgetown-website/src/_docs/plugins.md

 ---

 Plugins allow you to extend Bridgetown's behavior to fit your needs.
-You can write plugins yourself directly in your website codebase, or install plugin-based plugins and [themes](/docs/themes) for a limitless source of new features and capabilities.
+You can write plugins yourself directly in your website codebase, or install gem-based plugins and [themes](/docs/themes) for a limitless source of new features and capabilities.